Health at Every Size ™

 Health at Every Size ™ (HAES) is based on the wealth of research demonstrating that being in an “overweight” or larger body does not correlate with poorer health outcomes.
 Chronic diseases occur across BMI categories; they aren’t limited to the higher BMI categories.
 In fact, there is research to support the fact that a higher BMI, such as being considered “overweight,” is actually protective.

 The premise behind HAES is focused on modifiable behaviors that are known to be health-promoting.
-These include habits that feel habitual, easy, second-nature, such as enjoyable movement, nutritious yet satisfying meals, and finding ways to support your emotional needs.
+These include habits that feel natural, such as enjoyable movement, nutritious yet satisfying meals, and supporting your emotional needs.

 The HAES pledge is based on improving health through honoring your body’s needs.
-It encourages the adoption of habits for the sake of health and well-being rather than weight control (which we know to be ineffectual and even harmful).
+It encourages the adoption of habits for the sake of health and well-being rather than weight control.
+We know weight control to be ineffectual and even harmful.
 Health at Every Size ™ encourages:

 Accepting and respecting the natural diversity of body sizes and shapes.